Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Introduction

 \section{Introduction}

-The classical Riemann-Hurwitz formula describes the relationship of the Euler characteristics of two surfaces when one is a ramified covering of the other.
+The classical Riemann--Hurwitz formula describes the relationship of the Euler characteristics of two surfaces when one is a ramified covering of the other.
 Suppose $\pi: R_1 \rightarrow R_2$ is an $n$-fold covering of compact, connected Riemann surfaces and $g_1, \ g_2$ are their respective genus.
-The classical Riemann-Hurwitz formula is the statement
+The classical Riemann--Hurwitz formula is the statement

-where the sum is over all points $P_2$ on $R_2$ and $e(P_2)$ denotes the ramification index of $P_2$ for the covering $\pi$ (see \cite[Chapter II Theorem 5.9]{Sil09}).
-An analogue of the above formula for algebraic number fields was proven by Y. Kida in \cite{Kid80}.
+where the sum is over all points $P_2$ on $R_2$ and $e(P_2)$ denotes the ramification index of $P_2$ for the covering $\pi$ (see \cite[Chapter II Theorem~5.9]{Sil09}).
+An analogue of the above formula for algebraic number fields was proven by Y.~Kida in \cite{Kid80}.
 Kida's formula describes the change of (cyclotomic) Iwasawa $\lambda$-invariants in a $p$-extension in terms of the degree and the ramification index.
-In \cite{Iwa81}, K. Iwasawa proved this formula using the theory of Galois cohomology for extensions of $\Q$ which are not necessarily finite.
+In \cite{Iwa81}, K.~Iwasawa proved this formula using the theory of Galois cohomology for extensions of $\Q$ which are not necessarily finite.
 More precisely,

-\begin{lthm}[{\cite[Theorem 6]{Iwa81}}] Let $p\geq 2$ and $K$ be a number field.
+\begin{lthm}[{\cite[Theorem~6]{Iwa81}}] Let $p\geq 2$ and $K$ be a number field.
 Let $K^{\cyc}$ be the cyclotomic $\Z_p$-extension of $K$ and $\cL/ K^{\cyc}$ be a cyclic extension of degree $p$, unramified at every infinite place of $K_{\cyc}$.
 Assume that the classical $\mu$-invariant, $\mu(K^{\cyc})=0$.
 Then

 The sum is over all primes $w^{\prime}$ of $\cL$ (above $v^\prime$ in $K^{\cyc}$) not above $p$, $h_i$ is the rank of the abelian group $H^i(\cL/K_{\cyc}, U(\cL))$, and $U(\cL)$ is the group of all units of $\cL$. \end{lthm}